 Mulch has many purposes.
-It blocks sunlight, inhibiting the growth of unwanted weeds and grasses.
-Mulch also helps maintain moisture levels, preventing water stress in times of drought.
-Natural mulch breaks down slowly into the soil, depositing valuable nutrients for future plants and creating a habitat for beneficial organisms like earthworms, bacteria, and fungi.
+It blocks sunlight, which inhibits the growth of unwanted weeds and grasses.
+It helps maintain moisture levels, which prevents water stress in times of drought.
+Natural mulch also breaks down slowly into the soil, depositing valuable nutrients for future plants and creating a habitat for beneficial organisms like earthworms, bacteria, and fungi.

 1. Wood Chips